 Do you want to make a difference in someone’s life?

-It takes a truly special person to be a great Direct Support Professional: you must be passionate about helping others, dedicated to protecting a person’s rights, and—most of all—willing to offer true, genuine friendship, through good times, bad times, laughter, and shared experiences.
+It takes a truly special person to be a great Direct Support Professional: you should be passionate about helping others, dedicated to protecting a person’s rights, and—most of all—willing to offer true, genuine support, through good times, bad times, laughter, and shared experiences.
 Far too many developmentally disabled individuals are held back by the lack of a solid support system, and as a DSP, you can change that.

 As a Direct Support Professional, no two days are totally alike.
 But each day is sure to include the following:

-- Help the people we support to have meaningful lives, listen to their dreams and help them learn skills to live the lives they choose.
+- Help the people we support to have meaningful lives, listen to their dreams, and help them learn skills to live the lives they choose.

 - Encourage each individual to tell us what is important to them and important for them.
 Involve them in activities that match their interests, goals and dreams for the future.